The Home Page for usf.misc

 usf.misc PEOPLE

-People from all areas of USF can post on the usf.* newsgroups.
+People from all areas of USF post on the usf.* newsgroups.
 Many have developed their own home pages and are linked to interesting areas on the World Wide Web.
 If you're browsing I'd recommend starting here!

 The people listed below contribute regularly to the posts on usf.* groups, or used to do so.